 - Enhanced collaboration between markets

-- Greater adoption of Heath & Safety and legal requirements
+- Greater adoption of Health & Safety and legal requirements

 - Increased competitive advantage

-In our webinar Cultural Awareness: Ensuring your learning is truly inclusive, together with Comtec’s Cultural Services Partner, Jessica Rathke, I look at how businesses can meet the L&D expectations of modern day’s diverse workforce.
+To get some tips on this, check out our webinar Cultural Awareness: Ensuring your learning is truly inclusive, where together with Comtec’s Cultural Services Partner, Jessica Rathke, I look at how businesses can meet the L&D expectations of today’s diverse workforce.

-Once you have an agreement to translate a programme, you then have an opportunity to measure the ROI, which can then support future translation projects.
+Once you’ve agreed to invest in eLearning localisation, you have an opportunity to measure the ROI, which can support future translation projects.

-Many of the L&D teams we work with build their measurement metrics into their programmes, for example, by taking employees to a survey on completion of a module.
+Many of the L&D teams we work with build their measurement metrics into their programmes, for example, by taking employees to a survey on completing a module.
 These surveys, feedback forms and post-training quizzes are also translated and localised for each market to boost participation.

-Some clients go further and use split-testing to measure the performance of English and localised versions in the same market.
-Split-testing provides them with some beneficial insights into how effective multilingual content is for their organisation.
+Some clients go further and use split testing to measure the performance of English and localised versions in the same market.
+Split-testing gives them some beneficial insights into how effective multilingual content is for their organisation.

-Please get in touch with me if you are struggling to understand the potential ROI or need help convincing other decision-makers.
+Please contact me if you need help understanding the potential ROI or need help convincing other decision-makers.